nikostoulas/node-nc/README.md

 ## Function Parameter Suggestions

-When you type a parenthesis repl will try to fiugure out if the previous expression is a function suggest its parameters.
+When you type a parenthesis repl will try to fiugure out if the previous expression is a function and suggest its parameters.

 ## Build in profiler